Lasso and probabilistic inequalities for multivariate point processes: Lasso estimate and oracle inequality

-where $S(a)$ is the support of $a$. \end{Th} The proof of Theorem~\ref{th:oracle} is given in Section~\ref{sec:proof-oracle}.
-Note that Assumption \eqref{normlower} ensures that $G$ is invertible and then coordinates of $\hat a$ are finite almost surely.
-Assumption \eqref{normlower} also ensures that $\norm{f}_T$ is a real norm on $f$ at least when $f$ is a linear combination of the functions of $\Phi$.
+The proof of Theorem~\ref{th:oracle} is given in Section~\ref{sec:proof-oracle}.
+Note that assumption \eqref{normlower} ensures that $G$ is invertible and then coordinates of $\hat a$ are finite almost surely.
+Assumption \eqref{normlower} also ensures that $\llVert f \rrVert _T$ is a real norm on $f$ at least when $f$ is a linear combination of the functions of $\Phi$.

-Two terms are involved on the right hand side of (\ref{oracle}).
-The first one is an approximation term and the second one can be viewed as a variance term providing control of the random fluctuations of the $b_\p$'s around the $\bar b_\p$'s.
-Note that $b_\p-\bar b_\p=\psi(\varphi)\bullet (N-\Lambda)_T$ is a martingale (see also the comments after Theorem~\ref{th:oraclewithd} for more details).
+Two terms are involved on the right-hand sides of (\ref{oraclerand}) and \eqref{oracle}.
+The first one is an approximation term and the second one can be viewed as a variance term providing a control of the random fluctuations of the $b_\p$'s around the $\bar b_\p$'s.
+Note that $b_\p-\bar b_\p=\psi(\varphi)\bullet(N-\Lambda)_T$ is a martingale (see also the comments after Theorem~\ref{th:oraclewithd} for more details).
 The approximation term can be small but the price to pay may be a large support of $a$, leading to large values for the second term.
 Conversely, a sparse $a$ leads to a small second term.
 But in this case the approximation term is potentially larger.
-Note that if the function $f^*$ can be approximated by a sparse linear combination of the functions of $\Phi$, then we obtain a sharp control of $\norm{\hat f-f^*}_{T}^2$.
-In particular, if $f^*$ can be decomposed on the dictionary, so we can write $f^*=f_{a^*}$ for some $a^*\in\R^\Phi$, then (\ref{oracle}) gives
+Note that if the function $f_0$ can be approximated by a sparse linear combination of the functions of $\Phi$, then we obtain a sharp control of $\llVert \hat f-f_0 \rrVert _{T}^2$.
+In particular, if $f_0$ can be decomposed on the dictionary, so we can write $f_0=f_{a_0}$ for some $a_0\in\R^\Phi$, then (\ref{oracle}) gives

-In this case, the right hand side can be viewed as the sum of the estimation errors made by estimating the components of $a^*$.
+In this case, the right-hand side can be viewed as the sum of the estimation errors made by estimating the components of $a_0$.

 Such oracle inequalities are now classical in the huge literature of Lasso procedures.
-See for instance \cite{bertin11:_adapt_dantiz, BRT, bunea4, bunea3,bunea2,bunea,KLT,geer}, who established oracle inequalities in the same spirit as in Theorem~\ref{th:oracle}.
+See, for instance, \cite{bertin11:_adapt_dantiz,BRT,bunea4,bunea3,bunea2,bunea,KLT,geer}, who established oracle inequalities in the same spirit as in Theorem~\ref{th:oracle}.
 We bring out the paper \cite{CT}, which gives technical and heuristic arguments for justifying optimality of such oracle inequalities (see Section~1.3 of \cite{CT}).
-Most of these papers, that deal with independent data, aim at establishing oracle inequalities under assumptions as weak as possible on the design matrix.
-We refer the reader to \cite{CondLasso} or \cite{Buhlmann:2011} for a good review and a hierarchy of these assumptions.
-Assumption \eqref{normlower}, that can also be found in \cite{bunea}, is not the weakest one since it involves {\it simultaneously} all columns of $G$ unlike assumptions based on restricted isometry constants.
-Remember that for any positive integer $S$, the $S$-restricted isometry constant associated with a matrix $G$ is the smallest quantity $\delta_S$ satisfying
+Most of these papers deal with independent data.